-Special rules apply where a person has been convicted of an offence and sentenced (anywhere in the world) to a term of custody where:
+Special rules apply where a person has been convicted and sentenced for an offence (anywhere in the world) to a term of custody where:

-- the sentence is excluded from rehabilitation by section 2 of the Rehabilitation of Offenders Act 2001 (e.g. custody for a term exceeding 30 months)
+- the sentence is excluded from rehabilitation by Section 2 of the Rehabilitation of Offenders Act 2001.
+This might include a sentence of custody for a term exceeding 30 months, or a 'life sentence' for example.

 - the conviction is not a 'spent' conviction for the purposes of that Act

-- the employment in question is excluded from the operation of that Act (e.g. doctors, accountants).
+- the employment in question is excluded from the operation of that Act.
+This may include doctors, accountants, and some roles where working with vulnerable people.

 Any such conviction will be taken into consideration by the Department when determining an application for a permit